shiuintw/Digital-Circuit-Lab-Pikachu-Volleyball/README.md

 #### Statement

->The source code is once stolen by a person with malicious intension before its publicization.
+>The source code is once stolen by a person with malicious intention before its publicization.
 >It is strongly prohibited to steal the code, modify using AI tools, and state it to be yours.

 ---